collectd/collectd/CONTRIBUTING.md

 ## Found a bug ?

-Please mention the exact collectd version you're using, how you installed it (built from source, or installed from packages.
-Where did you download it from).
+Please mention the exact collectd version you're using, how it was installed (built from source, or installed from packages.
+Where was it downloaded from).
 Which operating system/architecture, distribution and version are you running collectd on.